Frequently Asked Questions

 Why is this project being done?

-The Department of Public Utilities has approximately 300,000 water meters and 17,000 electric meters, serving more than 1.2 million people.
-These meters are aging and parts are becoming obsolete.
-The decision to upgrade to more modern advanced metering infrastructure was made, as many cities have done.
-The department is partnering with Sensus and Utility Metering Solutions (UMS) to replace or retrofit all water and power meters over the next few years, known as the Enhanced Meter Project (EMP).
+The Columbus Department of Public Utilities has approximately 300,000 water meters and 17,000 electric meters.
+These meters are aging and becoming obsolete.
+As many cities have done, the City of Columbus decided to upgrade to more modern and advanced metering infrastructure to mitigate the risk of inaccurate billing.
+The department is partnering with Sensus and Utility Metering Solutions on the Enhanced Meter Project (EMP) to replace, upgrade, or retrofit all water and power meters over the next few years.

 How will customers benefit?

-By upgrading to what is known as Advanced Metering Infrastructure (AMI), the project will enhance customer service, resulting in improved efficiency and meter accuracy.
-Benefits will include alert notifications customers can set up on a future portal, like for high consumption.
-These features will provide customers a better understanding of consumption patterns and inefficiencies, allowing the ability to adjust habits to reduce utility bills.
-Earlier leak detection will be possible for water customers and immediate outage notification to the city for power customers will help provide outage restoration more quickly in the future.
+By upgrading to what is known as Advanced Metering Infrastructure (AMI), the project enhances customer service, resulting in improved efficiency and meter accuracy.
+Benefits include alert notifications that customers can set up on a future portal, such as high consumption and leak alerts.
+These features provide customers with a better understanding of consumption patterns and inefficiencies, allowing them to adjust their habits and prevent high utility bills.
+Earlier leak detection is possible for water customers, and immediate outage notifications to the city is enabled for power customers to improve electricity restoration in the future.

 Will the meter upgrades provide the ability for monthly water/sewer billing in the future, instead of quarterly?